amazon-archives/aws-serverless-auth-reference-app/README.md

 ## Mobile app

-The mobile app is a hybrid mobile app, and is built on the [Ionic2 framework], which relies on [Angular 2] and [TypeScript 2.0].
+The mobile app is a hybrid mobile app, and is built on the [Ionic 3 framework], which relies on [Angular 4] and [TypeScript 2].
 The hybrid mobile app can run on Android devices and iOS devices, as well as a modern web browser.

 ![Spacefinder Mobile app]